I’ve built a software product. We're not getting many sales, but I’m sure it's something people need it. How do I get people using it?

 So if you're going to sell an environmentally friendly vehicle, start by marketing it as a luxury sports car.
 Early in Tesla's history, people wanted the status of owning the exclusive roadster.
 To help the world reduce greenhouse gas emissions, Elon Musk had to create a product that gave people a short-term reward (in this case, status and speed).

 My favorite example is Dating Ring.

 They launched with a bold premise: a dating site without profile photos.
-It’s a rational idea.
-If you’re looking for a lifelong partner, swiping left or right on a photo is too superficial.
-Through experimentation, they discovered that a blind date with a group of people was the best way to find a potential mate.
+It's a rational idea.
+If you're looking for a lifelong partner, swiping left or right on a photo is too superficial.
+Through experimentation, they discovered that blind dates with a group of people are the best way to find a potential mate.